LemmyMwaura/flow-editor/README.md

 - Creation of new nodes.
 - Clean and optimized persisted state.

-Might continue working on this when i have some free time. 😜
+I might continue working on this if I find some free time. 😜